 Get the easy, delicious recipe for my Lemon Raspberry Mimosas here:

 - In a champagne flute, add 4-5 fresh raspberries.
-Add the lemoncello liqueur over the top of the raspberries.
-Pour the Rose Champagne over the top of the raspberries and lemoncello.
+Add the limoncello liqueur over the top of the raspberries.
+Pour the Rose Champagne over the top of the raspberries and limoncello.
 Top with lemon zest strands for garnish.
 Enjoy right away while cold.